20221011g/Machine_Learning/README.md

 The folder data contains 6 excel files, three are for training and the other three three for testing without the outcome, those are evaluated through a kaggle competition.

 ## Python environment
 The yaml file contains a conda environment used for the development of the project.
-It may contain unnecessary packages.
+It may contain unnecessary packages, nevertheless, the use of the environment is recommended for the rendering of plots.
+If you decide not to use the conda environment, make sure to have installed, holoviews, hvplot and panel.